sanjusunny/reference-ui/README.md

-# AWS Web Application Starter Template
+# AWS Web Application Starter Template for Code Assistants

 A modern React starter template optimized for building customized web applications on AWS.
 This template provides a solid foundation with React, TypeScript, Vite, Tailwind CSS, and shadcn/ui components, integrated with AWS Amplify for authentication and backend services.